11.30.2012

 This is one of my all time favorite recipes!
 The one I have is called Russian Tea Cookies...
 I usually have a hard time eating only a few {giggle}.

-Nadine @ Chic with the Kool-Aid Mustache said...
+4. Nadine @ Chic with the Kool-Aid Mustache says

 So glad I found this recipe...I love these cookies!
 Now I wanna bake cookies this weekend instead of the other 15 things that have to get done!